microsoft/app-camp/docs/new-adventure/02-integrate-web-service.md

     ]
 ```

-Now start your application again.
-It should look a lot more "Northwindy", but of course it still just queries the npm data.
+Now start your application again - in fact, if it's running, you should stop and start it so Teams Toolkit builds an updated app manifest.
+Now it should look a lot more "Northwindy", but of course it still just queries the npm data.

 ![Caption](../assets/new-adventure/Lab02-001-Install-Branded-App.png)